 When processing has been completed for the floor plan it will automatically load up the floor plan.

 Control systems and device locations can be added from the edit view.
 Clicking "Edit" in the bottom of the left panel from the floors view will enter edit mode.
 A bar will appear at the top with various controls for editing the floor plan.
-For now our attention is on the right side of this edit bar where we can click "Control system" or "Device" to add either control systems or device locations to our floor plan.
+For now our attention is in the "Place" tab where we can click "Control system" or "Device" to add either control systems or device locations to our floor plan.

 Clicking on either of these buttons will display list in the right side panel of all of the control systems or device locations for the floor.
 The first item will be selected by default as indicated by the grey background colour.
 We can add items onto the floor plan by either clicking where we want to place it or by clicking and dragging from the right side menu onto the floor plan.
 By default the next item at the top of the list will be selected but can be turned off by clicking the checkbox under the search box in the panel.
 To select a particular item we can click it in the panel.
 Clicking the item again will deselect it if already selected.